-A. Stationary states for time-independent Dirichlet, Neumann and volume conditions erning equation to a second order, ordinary differential equation requiring two boundary conditions.
-So long as the interface slope does not vanish, such stationary interfaces $H_S(Z)$ are possible because the subsurface flow of liquid establishes a balance between the local capillary and viscous stresses generates a constant flux Q_o , which according to Eq.
+A. Stationary states for time-independent Dirichlet, Neumann, and volume conditions

+Stationary states of Eq.
+(19) correspond to those solutions for which $\partial H^2/\partial T = 0$, which reduces the governing equation to a second-order ordinary differential equation requiring two boundary conditions.
+These stationary solutions $H_S(Z)$ represent states with subsurface flow wherein a balance between the local capillary and viscous stresses generates a constant flux Q_0 , which according to Eq.
 (17) is given by